ModGardenEvent/website/src/content/blog/participant_guide.md

 Mod Garden also has a showcase world for everyone to explore the new mods created after development has concluded.

-For more information on each stage of Mod Garden please read the [Garden Timeline](/blog/mod-garden-timeline).
+For more information on each stage of Mod Garden, please read the [Garden Timeline](/blog/mod-garden-timeline).

 ## Who can Participate?
 Anybody who can provide something towards a mod can participate.